4 Places to Find Fabulous Plus-Size Jeans on a Budget

 Featured Member Post

-After spending 4+ hours in a department store with my mom today, I realized that there are some great plus-sized ( size 12+) jean choices out there.... if you can afford them, that is.
+After spending some four hours in a department store with my mom today, I realized that there are some great plus-sized (size 12+) jean choices out there ... if you can afford them, that is.

 What about us girls who want great fit, but can't afford over $100 a pair?
-Jeans are a big deal for me--I'm 5'8, curvy and range between a size 14-18 depending on the brand.
-There seems to be little continuity in sizing.
-That's enough to frustrate me most days.
+Jeans are a big deal for me—I'm 5'8, curvy, and I range between a size 14 and an 18, depending on the brand.
+(There seems to be little continuity in sizing.
+That's enough to frustrate me most days.)

 Here is what I found thus far: